 Programmatic Reasons for Technology

 It's easy to get caught up in the "coolness" of technology, so it's essential that we step back and look at programmatic reasons for infusing technology.
-Let's explore two questions that school, academic, public, and special libraries are facing:
+Let's explore two questions you might be facing:

 - How can technology help us address specific needs?